Maeching Li Kao: Personal life and legacy

-Maeching Li married writer, translator, and editor George Kao in 1946; they had two sons, William and Jeffrey.
-Kao became a United States citizen in 1951.
+Among her personal acquaintances and social circles, Maeching was well-known for her fondness for the traditional Chinese qipao, for which she favored simple yet elegant and refined patterns.

 She died from leukemia in 2003, aged 83 years, in Winter Park, Florida.
-Rollins College in Florida has a Maeching and George Kao Fund for Chinese Studies, assisting students and faculty to travel to China, and a George and Maeching Kao Chinese Language Award.
+Rollins College in Florida has a Maeching Li and George Kao Fund for Chinese Studies, assisting students and faculty to travel to China, and a George and Maeching Kao Chinese Language Award.